July 1, 2012 – June 30, 2014

 The University of British Columbia and the Faculty Association of The University of British Columbia have agreed on the following conditions of appointment for faculty members at The University of British Columbia.

-“Faculty Member” means all persons appointed by the Board of Governors of The University of British Columbia on a full or part-time basis as Instructor, Senior Instructor, Professor of Teaching, Lecturer, Assistant Professor, Associate Professor, Professor or equivalent position;
+“Faculty Member” means all persons appointed by the Board of Governors of the University of British Columbia on a full or part time basis as Instructor I, Senior Instructor, Professor of Teaching, Lecturer, Instructor II, Assistant Professor, Associate Professor, Professor or equivalent position.

-“Periodic review” means a review of the record of a faculty member, undertaken in accordance with the procedures of Article 5, leading to a decision by the President whether or not to recommend to the Board of Governors that the faculty member be promoted;
+“Periodic review” means a review of the record of a faculty member, undertaken in accordance with the procedures of Article 5 of Part 4 Conditions of Appointment for Faculty, leading to a decision by the President whether or not to recommend to the Board of Governors that the faculty member be promoted;

-“Scholarly activity” means research of quality and significance, or, in appropriate fields, distinguished, creative or professional work of a scholarly nature; and the dissemination of the results of that scholarly activity; and
+“Scholarly activity” means research of quality and significance, or, in appropriate fields, distinguished, creative or professional work of a scholarly nature; and the dissemination of the results of that scholarly activity.

 a) The terms and conditions of the Head’s appointment, including the functions and responsibilities delegated to the Head, shall be agreed in writing between the Dean and the Head at time of appointment or reappointment.
 As part of their appointment, Heads shall have access to training, time, and support to assist them in carrying out their responsibilities.